 Think of car leasing like renting a home.
 Remember that time you had £100 knocked off your deposit because you didn't hoover every spec of dust off of the skirting boards?
 Or that time you were charged £50 for stealing (ahem, re-homing) that nice casserole dish you thought the landlord wouldn't miss?
-The cupboard was full of so much random kitchen equipment anyway!
-So pernickety.
 When your home lease comes to an end, you're almost guaranteed to be rushing around to get it in ship-shape so you're not hit with any extra charges.

 Car leasing is somewhat similar.
 When your business or personal contract hire comes to an end, you need to give it a good scrub down before you hand it back.
 If you return it covered in scuffs and scratches or looking like you've never run a hoover through it, you'll be landed with some pretty sizeable return charges.

 Generally, your leasing broker will say that your lease car needs to be in "good condition" when you hand it back.
 But what does that actually mean?
 In this blog we're going to look at some elements of what happens at the end of a lease, why you have to pay these charges, what you might be charged for, how to avoid being charged, and what to do if you want to dispute charges.

 Why do you have to pay lease car return charges?

-To understand why you might need to pay lease car return charges, you need to understand how leasing brokers make their money.
+To understand why you might need to pay lease car return charges, you need to understand how car leasing works financially for leasing brokers.

 A leasing broker is what is known as the registered keeper of the lease car.
-They buy a brand new car, they lease it out to you who pays up the cost of depreciation, and then they usually sell them on afterwards for a profit.
+They buy a brand new car, they lease it out to you who pays up the cost of depreciation, and then they usually sell it on afterwards for a profit.